luckasRanarison/tailwind-tools.nvim/README.md

 ## Configuration

 > [!IMPORTANT]
-> Neovim nightly is required for vscode-like inline color hints
+> Neovim nightly is required for vscode-like inline color hints.

 Here is the default configuration: